The Enchanted Kitchen: an Online Course

 You can also ask for support from fellow students:

 This sacred discussion is just for students, without “teacher looking over your shoulder,” so you feel free to express yourself.
 E.g., I won’t check for “mistakes” in your magical viewpoints.
-You’re a grown up, in your unique process, and if you feel you might be on the wrong track with something in the curriculum, you can ask me about it by phone or ask your fellow students.
+You’re a grown-up, in your unique process, and if you feel you might be on the wrong track with something in the curriculum, you can ask me about it by phone or ask your fellow students.
 My students tend to give wise feedback.

 I will however pop in regularly to check that no one’s being a meanie.
 You deserve a safe space.

-6) A surprise gift: I commissioned fantasy artist Kathleen Marshall to paint a modern rendition of a traditional hearth blessing.
+6) A special gift: I commissioned fantasy artist Kathleen Marshall to paint a modern rendition of a traditional hearth blessing.
 You receive a digital file of the art for your kitchen, plus lore about the blessing.

-Use the Subscribe button below for four monthly payments of $100.
+Use the Subscribe button below for four monthly payments of $169.
 Enroll securely with PayPal:

-My online courses aren’t my oral tradition or transcriptions of oral tradition classes.
+My online courses aren’t my oral tradition or transcriptions of my oral tradition classes.
 The online courses are something special unto themselves—spectacularly useful and powerful.

 How to Enchant Your Cup of Tea